 Unified runtimes

-This is the approach I find most architecturally interesting.
+This is the approach I find most architecturally interesting, though it's also the most opinionated and the earliest in adoption.
 Instead of bundling services together at the management layer or the code layer, unified runtimes actually fuse them at the process level.
 Database, cache, application logic, and messaging run in the same memory space.

-Harper is the most developed example of this pattern I've seen.
+Harper is the most developed example of this pattern I've come across.
 Your data model is a GraphQL schema.
 REST APIs are generated automatically from that schema.
 Custom endpoints are JavaScript classes that extend your tables.
-Real-time messaging is built in via WebSockets and MQTT.
-Caching isn't a separate layer because all data access is already in-memory.
+Real-time messaging is built in via WebSockets, MQTT, and server-sent events.
+Caching isn't a separate layer because all data access is already in memory and persistent on disk (really, solid-state drives).

 The entire application is three files.
 A schema, a config, and a resources module.
 That's not a simplification of the developer experience on top of hidden complexity.
 That's the actual architecture.
 There is no separate database process.
 There is no Redis instance.
 There is no message broker to configure.